DerDanilo/seafile-community-manual/docs/index.md

 ### Why another Seafile manual?

-The idea if this manual is to make it possible for Seafile users to get an easy start and be able to mantain their Seafile server.
+The idea if this community driven manual is to make it possible for new and existing Seafile users to get an easy start and be able to mantain their Seafile server.
 Another goal is to provide somewhat of a structure on each step required to reach a certain goal rather than a collection of information spread over a confusing and hard to read server manual.

 ### What is this manual for?